mdn/translated-content-de/files/de/web/css/attribute_selectors/index.md

   color: blue;
 }

-/* Interne Links, beginnend mit "#" */
+/* Internal links, beginning with "#" */
 a[href^="#"] {
   background-color: gold;
 }

-/* Links mit "example" irgendwo in der URL */ a[href*="example"] {
+/* Links with "example" anywhere in the URL */ a[href*="example"] {
   background-color: silver;
 }

-/* Links mit "insensitive" irgendwo in der URL, unabhängig von der Groß-/Kleinschreibung */ a[href*="insensitive" i] {
+/* Links with "insensitive" anywhere in the URL, regardless of capitalization */ a[href*="insensitive" i] {
   color: cyan;
 }

-/* Links mit "cAsE" irgendwo in der URL, mit entsprechender Groß-/Kleinschreibung */ a[href*="cAsE" s] {
+/* Links with "cAsE" anywhere in the URL, with matching capitalization */ a[href*="cAsE" s] {
   color: pink;
 }

-/* Links, die mit ".org" enden */ a[href$=".org"] {
+/* Links that end in ".org" */ a[href$=".org"] {
   color: red;
 }

-/* Links, die mit "https://" beginnen und mit ".org" enden */ a[href^="https://"][href$=".org"]
+/* Links that start with "https://" and end in ".org" */ a[href^="https://"][href$=".org"]
 {
   color: green;